-The Company continues to generate cash and in 2013 net cash provided by operating activities totaled \$1.1 billion.
-This reflects a 17% increase from 2012 as, collectively, trade accounts receivable, merchandise inventories and trade accounts payable net to a \$278 million source of cash in 2013 compared to a \$208 million source of cash in 2012.
-Additionally, net income and depreciation and amortization in 2013 increased by \$37 million and \$36 million, respectively, from 2012.
-Net cash provided by operating activities was \$906 million in 2012, a 45% increase from 2011, as, collectively, trade accounts receivable, merchandise inventories and trade accounts payable represented a \$208 million source of cash in 2012 compared to a \$19 million use of cash in 2011.
-Additionally, net income in 2012 increased by \$83 million.
+The Company continues to generate cash and in 2014 net cash provided by operating activities totaled \$790 million.
+This reflects a 25% decrease from 2013 due primarily to the change in trade accounts receivable, merchandise inventories and trade accounts payable, which, collectively, net to a \$34 million use of cash in 2014 compared to a \$278 million source of cash in 2013.
+Net cash provided by operating activities was \$1.1 billion in 2013, a 17% increase from 2012, as, collectively, trade accounts receivable, merchandise inventories and trade accounts payable represented a \$278 million source of cash in 2013 compared to a \$208 million source of cash in 2013, a 17% increase from 2012, as, collectively, trade accounts receivable, merchandise inventories and trade accounts payable represented a \$278 million source of cash in 2013 compared to a \$208 million source of cash in 2012.
+Additionally, net income and depreciation and amortization increased by \$37 million and \$36 million, respectively, in 2013.